Possibilistic Instrumental Variable Regression with Potentially Invalid Instruments: Introduction

 \section{Introduction}

 Instrumental variables (IVs) offer an approach to estimating treatment effects in the presence of unobserved confounding.
-An IV is an observed variable that must satisfy three key assumptions: \begin{enumerate}[label=A\arabic*., itemsep=0pt] \item The IV is associated with the treatment. \item The IV is unconfounded, meaning it is not affected by the unobserved confounders. \item The IV influences the outcome only through its association with the treatment, not directly. \end{enumerate} Assumptions A2 and A3 are typically grouped together and referred to as exogeneity or validity of the instruments, while A1 is known as relevance.
+An IV is an observed variable that must satisfy three key assumptions: \begin{enumerate}[label=A\arabic*., itemsep=0pt] \item The IV is associated with the treatment. \item The IV is unconfounded, meaning it is not affected by the unobserved confounders. \item The IV influences the outcome only through its association with the treatment, not directly. \end{enumerate} Assumption A1 is known as relevance, while A2 and A3 are typically grouped together and referred to as exogeneity or validity of the instruments.
+In our linear Gaussian framework, violations of Assumptions A2 and A3 are essentially indistinguishable, but this is not necessarily the case for other model settings.
 In practice, it is often difficult to find variables that meet all three criteria, and there can be substantial uncertainty about whether candidate instruments are truly valid.

-We introduce a method designed to accommodate slight violations of the exogeneity assumption.
+We introduce \underline{v}alid \underline{I}V estimation with \underline{p}ossibilistic \underline{e}ndogeneity \underline{r}obustness (VIPER), a method designed to accommodate slight violations of the exogeneity assumption.
 If the instruments are not assumed to be valid a priori, there is no one-to-one correspondence between the (always identifiable) reduced-form parameters and the structural parameters of interest.
 Based on possibility theory \citep{zadeh_fuzzy_1999, dubois_possibility_2015}, our proposed approach can still perform inference on the structural parameters by assigning the ``most-possible'' reduced-form parameters.
+Because the structural-to-reduced-form map is no longer invertible, we attach to each treatment effect value the plausibility of the reduced-form parameters most compatible with it.
 We allow the user to specify a set of potential violations and then compute a conditional posterior distribution of the treatment effect given this set.
 This will generally be uninformative if the set is ``too large'', but can be informative if the violations are small.
 Unlike many existing methods, our method even supports inference with a single invalid instrument.
+Based on the possibilistic inferential model construction \citep{martin_inferential_2013, martin_possibilistic_2025}, we prove a frequentist coverage guarantee for the validified uncertainty intervals, which holds if the violation set contains the true value.
+In practice, we compute plug-in MC or $\chi^2$ approximations to this calibration.
+To the best of our knowledge, no other invalid-IV method provides an analogous finite-sample validity statement for an exactly calibrated plausibility/uncertainty set under a user-specified violation set.